-- Excavated material must be segregated based on the intended cleanup alternatives and the specific hazardous substance present.
+- 1. Excavated material must be segregated based on the intended cleanup alternatives and the specific hazardous substance present.
 Contaminated asphalt will be stockpiled separately from contaminated soil. - 2.
 Soil stockpiles must be at least 100 feet from surface waters and at least 200 feet from public drinking water supply wells. - 3.
 Stockpiles must be constructed to prevent effluent from migrating to clean areas by using bottom and top impermeable liners.
 The top liner will be a minimum 11 mil product or equivalent.
 The bottom liner will meet the general strength and thickness requirements of Table D below.

-Coated Fabric Extruded Fabric

-2% or greater 2% or greater

-300 lbs (warp) N/A

-500 psi N/A

-N/A 45 lbs (warp)

-N/A 625%

-20 mil 20 mil

-) 2% or greater 300 lbs (warp) 500 psi N/A N/A
+Method Coated Fabric Extruded Fabric Black carbon content (ASTM D 1603-06, updated March 2006) 2% or greater 2% or greater Tensile strength (ASTM D 751-06, updated May 2006) 300 lbs (warp) N/A Mullen burst (ASTM D 751-06, updated May 2006) 500 psi N/A One inch tensile strength (ASTM D 882-02, updated June 2002) N/A 45 lbs (warp) One inch elongation MD (machine direction) N/A 625% Nominal thickness 20 mil 20 mil